yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/backend/01-node-ecosystem/LAB.md

 * Test each method for inproper use (invoded with one or more non-numner arguments)

 ## Documentation
-Describe the exported values of each module defined in your lib/ directory in your README.md.
-Every function description should include the functinos airty (expected number of paramiters), expected data type for each paramiter, and expected output (for both valid and invalued use).
-Any additional information.
+In your README.md describe the exported values of each module defined in your lib/ directory.
+Every function description should include it's airty (expected number of paramiters), expected data for each paramiter (type and limitations), and the it's output behavior (for both valid and invalued use).
+Feel free to write any additional information in your README.md.